 Whether it is winters, summers, or rains, taking care of your tyres is extremely important for your and others safety.
 Since it is the contact between the road and steering, it is essential to ensure that it is in the best condition.
 From the pressure to the tread, you should take a regular look at the tyres.
 Skidding in the snow is not the best way to know your tyres need a replacement.

-It is recommended to have a minimum 3mm depth during the winter as opposed to the minimum of 1.6mm otherwise.
+One of the wisest winter car tyre care advice is to have a minimum 3mm depth during the cold weather as opposed to the minimum of 1.6mm otherwise.
 You can also consult your service centre and change the tyres from summer to winters, as they perform better in the slippery snow.

 Another easy tip to check your car tread is to place a 20p coin in a ridge between the tread.
 If you can see the outer ring of the coin from a level angle, your tread is too worn out.

 When it comes to winters, there is the danger of lack of visibility.
 To keep the windshield clean and away from snow and dirt, it is important to have a wiper that functions efficiently.

 When the cold season sets in, make sure you take a thorough look at the wiper blades and the windshield.
 Run your fingers to check for any cracks or nicks, as they can expand when frozen, and lead to more damage.
 Once you’re sure the wipers are in perfect condition, it’s time to take a look at the screen washer fluid.

 Further, if you’re looking how to stop screen wash freezing, here’s how you can do it.

 Either opt for double or triple concentrated screen wash to ensure it doesn’t freeze at lower temperatures.
 Furthermore, you should always take a look at the bottle to know it’s freezing point and then decide which one would work best for your car and the climatic conditions in which you live.
 Make sure you never use anti-freeze along with the screen wash as it can seriously damage your wiper blades.